 Alaskans Pay a Lot Out-of-Pocket despite Having Health Insurance

 The alternative is to go to a specialist who is outside of the insurance’s network, but in state.
 Then the insurance pays 200% of the allowable for Medicare, when you are lucky!
 It means that the patient has to pay the difference between the crumbles the insurance pays and what the real costs that the specialist charges.

 Health insurances just don’t understand Alaska.
 They are not aware that there is a state in the US that is only 2% developed.
 Alaskans can’t just drive to the next town.
 It is an 8 h drive from Fairbanks to Anchorage in summer.
 Add up to 4 hours in winter when the roads are plowed, more when it snows in the Alaska Range.
 The train from Fairbanks to Anchorage takes 12 hours and only rides during the tourist season (Mid May to end of August).
 Otherwise it just transports supplies, and military items between these towns and bring coal from the Usibelli mine in Healy that has the cleanest coal on Earth.
 Flying from Fairbanks to Anchorage is about 1 hour on a propeller plane.

-Get to learn more about life in Alaska.
+Learn more about life in Alaska.
 Subscribe to High Latitude Style.

-Photos: G. Kramm (2016)
+Photos: G. Kramm

 © 2013-2022 Nicole Mölders | All rights reserved